tonyb7/umich-lecture-url-guesser/README.md

 The rest of the url is just a timestamp (corresponding to the start time of the lecture, but may be off by ~10 seconds) and a random 3-digit code, so my script just generates all possible URLs and sends HEAD requests until it hits something.

 Feel free to send a pull request to edit the script to make it more generalizable.
 Right now a lot of things are hard-coded in guesser.py.
+I also realize using the ThreadPoolExecutor may not be the most efficient idea, but I have not experimented with this.

 To run the script, download this repo, create a python virtual environment, and change the constants in guesser.py (for now), run the script, and wait :)